-File sharing (e.g., Dropbox): Send your file sharing link to email@example.com.
-If we are unable to access the file, we will request email submission.
+- File sharing: Send a Dropbox or other file sharing link to firstname.lastname@example.org.
+If ACE staff members are unable to access the file, they will require email submission.

-Storage media (CD, DVD, flash drive, etc.): Include all forms and documents on the same media.
-We must be able to access all files and save them electronically.
+- Storage media: Mail a CD, DVD, or flash drive containing all forms and documents.
+ACE must be able to access the files and save them electronically.

 Application review process

-The entire application review process usually takes a minimum of three months.
-Average time is three to six months from the receipt of a complete application until approval decision.
+The entire application review process usually takes a minimum of four months.
+Average time is four to six months from the receipt of a complete application until approval decision.
 ACE does not offer an expedited process.

 - Applications are reviewed in the order received.
 If an incomplete application is received, a staff member will contact the applicant to request missing items.
 Only when all items, including payment, have been received will the application be considered complete and ready for review.

-- Once the completed application(s) and course material have been reviewed, ACE will send a written review report detailing any areas that do not meet ACE standards and actions the applicant must take to comply with ACE requirements.
+- Once the completed application(s) and course material have been reviewed, if deficiencies are identified, ACE will send a written review report detailing any areas that do not meet ACE standards and actions the applicant must take to comply with ACE requirements.

 - If ACE determines at any point in the review process that an applicant’s program is not relevant to social work, no additional revisions will be allowed.

 - The review process must be completed within one year from the date of the initial application.
-Applicants who are not approved within a year will be denied approval and, if they wish to continue the application process, must reapply as new applicants.
+Applicants who are not approved within a year will be denied approval and, if they wish to continue the application process, must reapply as a new applicant.

 - If the applicant is not approved as an ACE provider, the applicant may appeal the decision.